mi5hmash/SteamDeckBTRFS/README.md

   <img src="https://github.com/mi5hmash/SteamDeckBTRFS/blob/main/.resources/images/iconart.png" alt="icon" width="256" />
 </p>

 It's a shell script for lazy people like me who want to use [BTRFS](https://btrfs.wiki.kernel.org/index.php/Main_Page) formatted microSD cards on their decks, but don't want to type many commands into a command line.
-Worry no more as I got you covered.
+If you're one of us, then worry no more as I got you covered.

 **Despite that it's simple, you're still <mark>using it at your own risk</mark>.
 I've tried my best to make it foolproof and I always run tests before release until I consider it stable, but some things may show up only after a long time of use.
 You've been warned.**
 # :tipping_hand_person: Yet another repository? | How is it different?